G1lles/Synnovation.WebFramework/Synnovation.WebFramework/README.md

 # Synnovation Web Framework

-Synnovation Web Framework is a lightweight, modular .NET web framework designed for educational and practical purposes.
+Synnovation Web Framework is a lightweight, modular .NET web framework designed for educational purposes.
 It offers MVC and REST API capabilities with minimal overhead.

+Made by **Gilles Claessens**

 ## Features